-Here are 18 cheat day rules I figured out through trial and error, so you don’t have to.
-Since they already helped many people to recover from a cheat day quickly, these 18 tips will help you too.
+I figured out 18 hacks for a keto cheat day through trial and error, so you don’t have to.
+They helped many people quickly recover from a cheat day and will help you too.

 Can You Have a Cheat Day on Keto?

 Why will you have a cheat day on keto?
-Because there will be very rare occasions with your family or friends you want to enjoy without restrictions.
+Because there will be infrequent occasions with your family or friends you want to enjoy without restrictions.
 And that’s just human.

 Moreover, you don’t want to be that annoying person mentioning your diet every five minutes and spreading the uncomfortable feeling you want to limit others on special events or holidays too.

-Additionally, there might be some favorite dishes, for example, the dessert you grandma used to bake for you, that you don’t want to miss for the rest of your life.
+Additionally, there might be some favorite dishes, for example, the dessert your grandma used to bake for you, that you don’t want to miss for the rest of your life.

 Experiencing other cultures is a tolerable reason to cheat on your ketogenic diet, while a colleague’s birthday at work is not.

-But if you go off track to fit, be polite, or just because you are in a hurry, you won’t reap the desired benefits.
+But you won’t reap the desired benefits if you go off track to fit in, be polite, or just because you are in a hurry.

-Especially when aiming at weight loss, it’s going to be demoralizing to regain weight after you seriously put in the effort.
+Especially when aiming at weight loss, it will be demoralizing to regain weight after you seriously put in the effort.

-Maintaining a ketogenic diet is a fundamental pillar for sustainable weight loss and health.
-It’s rather a lifestyle than just another diet.
+Maintaining a ketogenic diet is fundamental for sustainable weight loss and health.
+It’s instead a lifestyle than just another diet.

-Keto can be tremendously effective and save lots of time when you optimize your daily habits for it.
+Keto can be tremendously effective and save time when you optimize your daily habits.
 Showing busy people how to do this the right way is exactly what my FREE 7-Step Guide with 30-Day Challenge Plan is all about.

 Nevertheless, an unprepared keto cheat day promotes weight gain and inflammation.